 - 1. Students should expect regular homework assignments.
-Homework is assigned for the following reasons: - To increase self-reliance and self-discipline; - To reinforce and extend classroom learning; - To provide practice in skills and problem solving; - To provide opportunities for special projects, such as book reports, compositions and special research projects. - 2.
+Homework is assigned for the following reasons: - To increase self-reliance and self-discipline; - To reinforce and extend classroom learning; - To provide practice in skills and problem solving; - To provide opportunities for special projects, such as literary analysis, compositions and special research projects. - 2.
 Teachers reduce the amount of homework or give students time in class to complete assignments on Wednesday night because of church services that many students attend.
 However, assignments made prior to Wednesday, which are due on Thursday, may require some preparation on Wednesday night. - 3.
 Assignments are to be completed on time and composed properly.
-Good grammar, neatness, and correct spelling are expected on all assignments.
+Appropriate grammar, neatness, and correct spelling are expected on all assignments.
 Sloppiness, carelessness and thoughtless content will not be allowed.
 Such work may be returned to the student for revision. - 4.
 Homework should be individual work, not to be shared, unless so specified by the teacher.
-Sharing homework is considered cheating, and is considered a major violation of the disciplinary code.

-- 5. Students should use Internet resources appropriately.
-Information copied directly from Internet sites will be considered cheating (please read Section H.1.9 carefully).
-Sharing homework is considered cheating, and is considered a major violation of the disciplinary code. - 6.
+Sharing homework is considered cheating, and is considered a violation of the disciplinary code. - 5.
+Students should use Internet resources appropriately.
+Information copied directly from Internet sites will be considered cheating (please read Section H.1.12 carefully).
+Sharing homework is considered cheating, and is considered a violation of the disciplinary code. - 6.
 The time required for homework will vary with the pace of the individual student and his/her course load.
 The amount of work required for advanced placement and honors-level courses is greater.
-Suggested amount of homework per night: 1-2 hours. - 7.

 Students failing to complete daily homework assignments in the time allotted by the teacher will receive a grade reflecting a penalty.
 Each teacher's policy will be explained in the course syllabus given to students at the beginning of the course.
 The late work policy is determined by individual departments; please see the syllabus.